YieldRay/soda/README.md

 See: <https://yieldray.github.io/soda/>

 > [!IMPORTANT]
-> Components in `src/components` directory (exported directly) do NOT include heavy logic.
+> Only components defined in the [Material Design Docs](https://m3.material.io/components) will be put into `src/components` directory, these components do NOT include heavy logic.
-> Those logic helper components can be found in `src/composition` directory
+> Other necessary components or helpers can be found at `src/composition` directory.

 > [!NOTE]
 > Most components in `src/components` forward `ref` attribute for library interactivity.